boygao1992/typeDojo/README.md

 - sorting keys by reflex time
 - trend diagram over a period of time

-Mode
+Configuration
 - accept correction or not
 - able to see the next few letters or not
-- RPG (against imaginary boss, life point, attack, levels, etc.)

-Customization
+- automatically remove wrong characters or not (especially for training, typing backspace in-between adds up mental noises)
 - set of keys
 - difficulty (definition? cue: finger distance between neighbors, repeated keys in a sequence (lower the difficulty), randomness, ...)

+Mode
+- training with visual cue (virtual keyboard with keys highlighted)
+- test session (strict config)
+- RPG (against imaginary boss, life point, attack, levels, etc.)

+# Guideline

+### 2018-07-24 4min 10s

-### 2018-07-04 4min40s
+### 2018-07-04 4min 40s
 Note taking in latex is smoother but missing `*` and `|` in training.

 Need a better symbol generator.